 What You’ll Need for an RV Water Pump Replacement

 Most of the items on your list are tools you likely have on hand or can easily find at a local hardware store.
-These items include a drill or screwdriver, wire cutters, a wire stripper/crimper, spade connectors, a bowl or bucket to catch some water, and maybe even a sponge or towel for the same purpose.
+These items include:

-You’ll likely need to order a specialized item such as the water pump itself ahead of time, so plan accordingly.
-We replaced our failed water pump with a Remco Industries AES 55 ES Series Aquajet (but check out our post about the 5 Best RV Water Pumps to see if a different choice would be best for you).
+You’ll likely need to order the replacement water pump ahead of time, so plan accordingly.
+We replaced our failed water pump with a Remco Industries 55-AQUAJET-AES model (but check out our post about the 5 Best RV Water Pumps to see if a different choice would be best for you).

 If you prefer reading over watching a video, you may prefer to follow the step-by-step instructions below.
 If you’re a more visual learner, you’ll probably appreciate our DIY tutorial video where we show exactly how we replaced our water pump.